-To the extent that House Bills 1654 and 1655 would attempt to impose state rules on the operation of internet access service, they are unwise.
 The internet is an inherently interstate or international service, and has always been viewed as such by the FCC and the courts.
-A single webpage may load on a computer in Maryland bringing with it bits and pieces of content from dozens of computers located in different states and possibly different countries.
-A patchwork of state laws attempting to regulate how content and services flow over the internet would simply be unworkable.
+A single webpage may load on a computer in Massachusetts bringing with it bits and pieces of content from dozens of computers located in different states and possibly different countries.
+It would be impossible to separate out traffic that might somehow flow only within a particular state.
+And, given how internet traffic flows between, among and across states, a patchwork of state laws attempting to regulate how content and services are delivered over the internet would simply be unworkable.
+Separate Massachusetts laws attempting to regulate the same conduct through different avenues would create an overlapping patchwork even within the state.
+In particular, the IP interconnection agreements that the proposed legislation appears to include typically cover traffic flows between providers on a nationwide or regional basis with interconnection occurring at multiple points around the country.
+These agreements do not separate out traffic flowing to particular states.

-In addition to being unwise, state efforts to regulate the internet that are inconsistent with federal policies would also be preempted by federal law.
+In addition to being unwise, state efforts to regulate the internet that are directly inconsistent with federal policies, as these would be, would also be preempted by federal law.
 As detailed above, the FCC has put into place a carefully calibrated framework to both protect consumers and competition on the internet and to encourage the investment and innovation we need to broaden the reach of our networks and increase their capacity.
-These federal policies cannot be overridden, whether directly or indirectly, for example, through franchising agreements or state purchasing.

-To the extent the bills would change the FTC's longstanding approach to protecting consumer expectations for privacy and the delivery of a constant stream of new and improved internet services, the bills are more likely to harm consumer expectations and then meet them.
+This federal policy cannot be overridden by separate state laws or regulations, whether directly or indirectly, for example, through labelling or state purchasing.
+This proposed legislation appears to attempt to put in place a broad system of state regulation of providing internet access service that the FCC has explicitly rejected.
+By doing this, the bills would run directly counter to the FCC's recent order and they are unlikely to withstand legal review.
+Although section 253(b) of the Communications Act of 1934 provides for state authority to take certain actions, as noted in the March, 2018, Report of the Special Senate Committee on Net Neutrality, that section applies only to "telecommunications services."
+When the FCC's Restoring Internet Freedom order takes effect, broadband internet access service will be an "information service" and will not be a "telecommunications service."
+Thus, section 253 will provide no support for the actions contemplated by this proposed legislation.